 An identification survey accurately establishes land ownership boundaries and usage.

-Identification surveys establish the boundaries of a property between neighbours and can include easements, which is the right to use another’s property without possessing it such as a driveway or path.
+Identification surveys establish the boundaries between neighbours and can include easements, which is the right to use another’s property without possessing it such as a driveway or path.

 Depending on what State or Territory you live in, an Identification survey must be certified by a Licensed or Registered Surveyor in order for the survey plans to be part of the Australian register of property titles.